Skip to main content

 Michael Baca's takeaways:

 1. Brissett leads game-winning drive to end Pats' losing streak.
-There seemed to be a dark cloud hanging over Foxborough after Drake Maye's first-half exit, but a quality team effort allowed Jacoby Brissett to lead a 70-yard touchdown march late in the fourth quarter to topple their division foe.
+There seemed to be a dark cloud hanging over Foxborough after Drake Maye's first-half exit, but a quality team effort allowed Jacoby Brissett to lead the Patriots on a 70-yard touchdown march late in the fourth quarter to topple their division foe.
 The game-winning drive was all Brissett, who converted two crucial third-and-longs with a 14-yard scramble and a 34-yard strike to Kayshon Boutte which set up Rhamondre Stevenson's TD run from the 1-yard line.
 Brissett did it all with little help from a receiving corps that was dropping passes all game, but there was help elsewhere.
 Marcus Jones' 62-yard punt return provided a short field for Brissett and Co.
 They'd find the end zone five plays later, which was a necessary confidence boost for a team that was reluctant to take chances during Maye's absence.
 The Patriots' bend-but-don't-break defense also kept the game within reach as Brissett tried to find a stride in relief.
 He'd finish 15-of-24 passing for 132 yards and no turnovers in a day-saving effort that included his first TD pass and ended New England's six-game losing streak.

 2. Jets can't survive sloppy play.
-Calling Sunday's effort an unorganized mess wouldn't be unfair to a Jets offense that began the game struggling to even line up on time, earning a number of delay of game penalties that rendered the Jets rhythmless, and it could've been even worse (interim coach Jeff Ulbrich took all three first-half timeouts by the end of the first quarter).
+Calling Sunday's effort an unorganized mess wouldn't be unfair to a Jets offense that began the game struggling to even line up on time, earning a number of delay of game penalties that rendered the Jets rhythm-less, and it could've been even worse (interim coach Jeff Ulbrich took all three first-half timeouts by the end of the first quarter).
 Aaron Rodgers, with the help of a few defensive penalties by the Patriots, was able to persevere through it with consecutive touchdown drives in the first half, but they were unable to step on the gas pedal even as New England was reeling from the loss of its starting QB.
 The miscues persisted in the second half, one being a Greg Zuerlein missed field goal from 44 yards out, which the Patriots turned into three points to take the lead on their ensuing drive.
 Rodgers led a 70-yard TD drive to take back the lead in the fourth quarter, but the Jets' disorganization would be officially bookended on Sunday after a delay of game pushed back their failed 2-point conversion, which would've made it a six-point lead.
 Cuts to a frustrated Rodgers on the sideline as the Jets gave up a methodical game-winning drive were a good way to paint the picture of the head-scratching defeat.

 3. We're still waiting on Rodgers-Adams connection to make an impact.
 Rodgers was determined to get Davante Adams the ball in the early going, but the early penalties thwarted any real effort of establishing a rhythm.
 Adams, who ended the day with four catches for 54 yards (six targets), went missing throughout a large portion of the game, but Garrett Wilson rose to the occasion, hauling in a game-high five receptions for 113 yards.
 Even with a healthy rushing attack led by Breece Hall (80 yards off 16 attempts), the Jets were still unable to unleash the player brought in two weeks ago to quick-fix their offensive struggles.
 Instead, the losses -- five straight now -- are stacking, and Adams remains on a losing team that is digging itself in an even bigger hole.